brainlife/brainlife.github.io/_pages/team.md

         </td>
         <td width="60%" style="position: relative;">
             <p>
             Sophia is Postdoctoral Fellow in the Pestilli lab.
 She holds a Ph.D. from Indiana University.
 Her research focuses on understanding brain plasticity and changes across the lifespan.
 Sophia has developed Apps for brainlife.io to advance her scientific projects.
-She enjoys foraging for wild edibles, running, hiking, yoga, and good tea during a book club.
+She enjoys foraging for wild edibles, running, hiking, yoga, good tea cup of tea and a book club.
             </p>
         </td>
     </tr>